travis-ci/docs-travis-ci-com/user/installing-dependencies.md

    - gcc-4.8
    - g++-4.8
 ```

 > Note: If `apt-get install` fails, the build is marked an error.

-#### Identifying the source for missing package
+#### Identifying the source for a missing package

-You see a message like this when you add `packages` but it is not found:
+If you add a package to the APT addon key in your `.travis.yml` but the package is not found, you see a message in the Travis CI build log like this:

 ```
 Installing APT Packages (BETA)